serebrov/dynamo_objects/README.rst

     store2.name = 'Another Store'
     StoreTable().save(store)

-Compare this to pure boto where you have a dictionary-like interface:
+Compare this to the pure boto code where you have a dictionary-like interface:

 .. code-block:: python